 The Lawrence County School District continues to advance its Alternative Learning Environment program.
-The CATS (Creating A Thriving Student) Program is located in the Walnut

-Ridge High School and serves students 9-12.
+The CATS (Creating A Thriving Student) Program is located in the Walnut Ridge High School and serves students 9-12.
 This program serves students who are at risk for not graduating, who have behavioral issues, and who have attendance issues.
 Students may earn credits in English, Social Science, Science, Math and various electives.
-Core courses in English, Math and Social Science are taught by accredited on-campus faculty, and core Science courses are taught via Virtual Arkansas, a live-streaming simulcast taught by highly qualified teachers across the state and facilitated by WRHS faculty.
-For electives, students may take on-campus electives and completer courses in Agriculture, Business or Consumer Science.
+Core courses in English, Math,

+Science and Social Science are taught by accredited on-campus faculty.
+If a student elects to learn in an off-site setting, the CATS Program offers online courses as well.
+For electives, students may take either on-campus or online electives and completer courses in Agriculture, Business or Consumer Science.
 Students who meet the proper criteria may also attend the Jonesboro Service Center to learn skills for vocational trades.